Codepath-G27/Task-Train/README.md

 **Required Must-have Stories**

-* User must be able to see a calendar that has all events and to-do items
 * User must be able to create a to-do and event items and set item name, time, alarm
 * User must be able to see relevant to-do items in a list
-* User must be able to edit and remove items from the calendar
+* User must be able to edit and remove items from the list
-* User receives a daily notification stating what events/to-do items they have for the day
+* Reminders activate at the given time notifying the user
 * User is able to adjust alarms, reminders through a settings page

 **Optional Nice-to-have Stories**

 * User can import other calendars via .ics files (for Canvas, Outlook, Google Calendar support)
-* User is able to customize the calendar with color options
+* User is able to customize the app with color options
 * User is able to add labels to to-do/event items
 * User is able to add descriptions to alarms and to-do items.
 * User can see upcoming schedule via a widget for the lockscreen

 ### 2. Screen Archetypes

-* Calendar Screen
-   * Displays all events and to-do items
-   * User can edit/delete an event/to-do item by tapping on it
 * To-Do List Screen
    * User can view all upcoming events and to-doo items
    * User can tap a "plus/add" button in order to add a to-do item
+   * Display the additional information on the task creation screen
 * To-Do/Event Creation Screen
     * User can set/edit event/to-do item, classify item, and set an alarm
 * Settings Screen